 It’s time to leap ahead.

-Everyone who's on this journey to bigger life will experience that feeling of fear at times, but what will set you apart is how you develop your ability to recognise that your fears are not real, expose them and move through them.
+Everyone who’s on this journey to a bigger life will experience a feeling of fear at times, but what will set you apart is how you develop your ability to recognise that your fears are not real.
+You can expose them and move through them.